The 10 Factors That Affect Home Insurance Premiums

 Do you ever wonder what factors insurance companies use to determine premiums for property insurance?
 Well, here are ten factors that could affect your premium:

-- Continuous Property Insurance – how long you have had continuous insurance will affect the premiums.
-Someone who has had continuous coverage for 10 years will obtain a discount while someone who begins a policy one year, stops coverage for two years and then begins another policy will have increased premiums.
+How long you have had continuous insurance will affect the premiums.
+Someone who has had continuous coverage for 10 years will obtain a discount while someone who begins a policy one year, stops coverage for two years and then begins another policy will have increased premium.

-- Area where you live – this is a big premium factor.
+This is a big premium factor.
 Insurers will keep track of the number of claims, type of claims and cost of claims in one postal code area.
-Each neighborhood will have difference experiences and circumstances and these statistics will be used to determine the likelihood of a potential claim arising in that area
+Each neighborhood will have difference experiences and circumstances and these statistics will be used to determine the likelihood of a potential claim arising in that area.

-- Other Home Exposures – advise your insurer if you have a rental apartment, operate a business or if you are making any significant alterations to the structure of your home
+Advise your insurer if you have a rental apartment, operate a business or if you are making any significant alterations to the structure of your home.

-- Credit score – a good credit score can now also assist you in reducing your home insurance premium as statistics show that those with a good credit score tend to make less insurance claims
+A good credit score can now also assist you in reducing your home insurance premium as statistics show that those with a good credit score tend to make fewer insurance claims.

 – Written by our brokers Sunhee and Lori